kubernetes/website/docs/hellonode.md

 ![image](/images/hellonode/image_13.png)

-# Roll out an upgrade to your website
+## Roll out an upgrade to your website

-Duration: 6:00

 As always, the application you deployed to production requires bug fixes or additional features.
 Kubernetes is here to help you deploy a new version to production without impacting your users.